snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

 {% endhighlight }

 Unfortunately, due to [limitation][issue-124] imposed on Iglu by current authentication system, you'll need to add several entries in `repository` array if you're privately hosting Schemas with different vendors even on a single physical repository.

+<h2 id="roadmap">8.
+Roadmap</h2>

+Upcoming Snowplow releases include:

+* [Release 78 Great Hornbill][r78-milestone], which will bring the Kinesis pipeline up-to-date with the most recent Scala Common Enrich releases.
+This will also include click redirect support in the Scala Stream Collector
+* [Release 79 Black Swan][r79-milestone], which will allow enriching an event by requesting data from a third-party API

+Note that these releases are always subject to change between now and the actual release date.

 <h2 id="help">6.
 Getting help</h2>